BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/2/Activities/10_Users_and_Groups/Unsolved/README.md

     - Record the output from this series of commands to a new file in your research folder.

 4. Document in your research folder anything suspicious related to any of the users.
     - Hint: Are there any users that shouldn't be there?
+Are any of them able to use `sudo` that shouldn't?

 5. Make sure you have a copy of the home folder for any rogue users and then remove any users from the system that should not be there.
 Make sure to remove their home folders as well.